Associate Professor, Graduate Co-Coordinator Neuroscience Graduate Program

-Dr. Eduardo Candelario-Jalil is a tenured Associate Professor in the Department of Neuroscience, McKnight Brain Institute, University of Florida.
-Dr. Candelario-Jalil’s research interests have been fostered by nineteen years of work in neuropharmacology, biochemistry and molecular biology.
+Dr. Candelario-Jalil’s research interests have been fostered by many years of work in neuropharmacology, biochemistry, and molecular biology.
 Dr. Candelario-Jalil’s postdoctoral training in Germany and the United States focused upon elucidating the mechanisms underlying the neuroprotective ability of cyclooxygenase-2 (COX-2) inhibitors in experimental animal models of ischemic injury (focal ischemic stroke induced by middle cerebral artery occlusion and global forebrain ischemia).
-His current research activities are focused on identifying novel molecular targets to reduce blood-brain barrier (BBB) damage following ischemic stroke.
-His laboratory is currently investigating the neurovascular effects of adropin, a recently-identified peptide, in animal models of ischemic stroke.
-Another main area of research involves the study of the role of bromodomain and extraterminal domain (BET) proteins in the neuroinflammatory response to ischemic stroke.
+His current research activities are focused on identifying the downstream prostaglandin E2 (PGE2) receptors involved in ischemic brain injury and neuroinflammatory mechanisms responsible for the late opening of the blood-brain barrier following stroke.
+Other research areas in Dr. Candelario-Jalil’s laboratory include investigating neurovascular effects of adropin, a recently identified peptide, in animal models of ischemic stroke.
+Moreover, another main project involves the study of the role of bromodomain and extraterminal domain (BET) proteins in the neuroinflammatory response to ischemic stroke.

-Dr. Candelario-Jalil have authored 69 original peer-reviewed publications, 11 invited review articles, and 3 book chapters.
-He has made significant contributions to the understanding of neuroinflammatory mechanisms in ischemic stroke as demonstrated by several research articles published in high-profile and prestigious journals in the field such as Stroke, Journal of Neurochemistry, Journal of Neuroscience, Journal of Cerebral Blood Flow and Metabolism, Journal of Pharmacology & Experimental Therapeutics, and Journal of Neuroinflammation.
-Dr. Candelario-Jalil’s work has been extensively cited (3,602 citations for all publications as of January 2021) with an h-index of 35.
+Dr. Candelario-Jalil has authored 72 original peer-reviewed publications, 11 invited review articles, and 3 book chapters.
+He has made significant contributions to the understanding of neuroinflammatory mechanisms in ischemic stroke, as demonstrated by several research articles published in high-profile and prestigious journals in the field such as Stroke, Journal of Neurochemistry, Journal of Neuroscience, Journal of Cerebral Blood Flow and Metabolism, Journal of Pharmacology & Experimental Therapeutics, and Journal of Neuroinflammation.
+Dr. Candelario-Jalil’s work has been extensively cited with an h-index of 35.

 - Advanced MRI and stroke